top of page

 Club members also create floral arrangements for the Groton Public Library.
 We hold a Winter Workshop, a free public lecture, and help with maintenance at a local Healing Garden.

-If you have already visited our club, and would like to join, please download and complete a Membership Form and return it by mail with your dues.
+If you would like to join, please complete a Membership Form online or return it by mail with your dues.

 We meet on the first Tuesday of every month from October through June.